worl2997/Domain_based_OD_Framework/README.md

 ### Set the domains.txt file
 Each line of domains.txt means one domain.
 First term in each line is domain name (Highway, Park etc), and other are class name.
-You can find downloadable class names in domain_list.csv

 For example, if you set domains.txt as below,
 then you can download [Car, Bus] class data in Highway directory, [Person, Tree, Dog] class data in Park directory